The best music biopics: great films about musical icons

 19. I’m Not There (2007)

 Trying to tell the life story of Bob Dylan was always going to be a herculean task, so I’m Not There took a cleverly alternative approach instead.
 Strictly speaking, a biographical musical film rather than a straight biopic - indeed, the only time Dylan’s name appears in the film is in a caption at the start - it used six different actors to depict different elements of the ever-changing Dylan’s life.
 It was a successful way to tackle a compelling and chameleonic life, and was also notable for being one of the last movies to feature Heath Ledger.

-It’s surprising that more hip hop biopics have not seen the light of day, given that they so often follow the Hollywood formula of a real-life rags-to-riches theme.
-Of course, the story of Biggie Smalls was no different, as this movie followed his journey from drug dealing hustler to world famous rap star, but sadly there was no happy ending, as the East Coast-West Coast rivalry span out of control, taking the lives of both Smalls and Tupac Shakur.
+The story of Biggie Smalls is a real rags to riches tale, following his journey from drug dealing hustler to world famous rap star, but sadly there was no happy ending, as the East Coast-West Coast rivalry span out of control, taking the lives of both Smalls and Tupac Shakur.
 Not a perfect film by any means, but a fascinating look at a hip hop icon - and, of course, the soundtrack is impeccable.

 - The best end credit songs in movies.